12 Perfect Employment Cover Letter Examples + Templates

 Call to action

-The conclusion should leave the reader with a favorable opinion by reiterating the key ideas from your cover letter.
+The conclusion should leave the reader with a favorable opinion by reiterating the key ideas from your letter.
 Any pertinent information that you may have omitted from the preceding sentences should be included in the conclusion.

 It should: